shawng00din/road-to-agi/README.md

 - Font Awesome for icons
 - Netlify Functions for handling text-to-speech API requests
 - IndexedDB for audio caching to improve performance
+- Pre-generated audio files stored as static assets on Netlify

+## Audio Generation System

+To reduce API costs and improve performance, this project uses a pre-generation system for audio files:

+1. **Static Audio Files**: All timeline audio is pre-generated during the Netlify build process and stored as static files.

+2. **Content Change Detection**:
+   - The system tracks content hashes in a JSON file to detect when text changes
+   - It only regenerates audio for items with changed content
+   - This ensures audio files stay in sync with text while minimizing API costs

+3. **Auto-Generation Process**:
+   - Runs automatically during Netlify builds
+   - Generates MP3 files for both male and female voices
+   - Stores files in `/public/audio/[voice]/[item-id].mp3`

+4. **Fallback Mechanism**:
+   - First tries to load audio from static files
+   - Only calls the API if a static file is missing
+   - Caches API responses in IndexedDB for future use

+For more details on the audio generation system, see [scripts/README.md](scripts/README.md).

 ## Development